zainv02/smog-check-app/backend/README.md

 ### Querying from the terminal using psql
 `docker exec -i <container-name> psql -U postgres <db-name> -c "<query>"`
 - ex: `docker exec -i postgres-db psql -U postgres smogdb -c "\dt"`
-- ex: `docker exec -i postgres-db psql -U postgres smogdb -c 'SELECT * FROM "Automobile" WHERE true LIMIT 1'` OR use psql directly and connect to the database `psql -h <address> -p <port> -U postgres `
+- ex: `docker exec -i postgres-db psql -U postgres smogdb -c 'SELECT * FROM "automobiles" WHERE true LIMIT 1'` OR use psql directly and connect to the database `psql -h <address> -p <port> -U postgres `
-- ex: `psql -h localhost -p 8080 -U postgres -c 'SELECT * FROM "Automobile" WHERE true LIMIT 3'` OR if you want to include password in the command, connect using the URL `psql postgresql://<username>:<password>@<address>:<port>/<db-name> -c '...'`
+- ex: `psql -h localhost -p 8080 -U postgres -c 'SELECT * FROM "automobiles" WHERE true LIMIT 3'` OR if you want to include password in the command, connect using the URL `psql postgresql://<username>:<password>@<address>:<port>/<db-name> -c '...'`
-- ex: `psql postgresql://postgres:123@localhost:8080/smogdb -c 'SELECT * FROM "Automobile" WHERE true LIMIT 3'`
+- ex: `psql postgresql://postgres:123@localhost:8080/smogdb -c 'SELECT * FROM "automobiles" WHERE true LIMIT 3'`

 ## Docker volume management
 In `compose.yaml`, if no volume settings are configured, a default local volume will be created at each run, which takes up space quickly.